Topical Maps Entities How It Works

 Survey of grants, incentive programs, and financing models plus short case studies demonstrating successful remediation and community outcomes.

-Content Strategy for Industrial Emissions Inventory and Hotspot Analysis
+Content strategy and topical authority plan for Industrial Emissions Inventory and Hotspot Analysis

 The recommended SEO content strategy for Industrial Emissions Inventory and Hotspot Analysis is the hub-and-spoke topical map model: one comprehensive pillar page on Industrial Emissions Inventory and Hotspot Analysis, supported by 29 cluster articles each targeting a specific sub-topic.
-This gives Google the complete hub-and-spoke coverage it needs to rank your site as a topical authority on Industrial Emissions Inventory and Hotspot Analysis — and tells it exactly which article is the definitive resource.
+This gives Google the complete hub-and-spoke coverage it needs to rank your site as a topical authority on Industrial Emissions Inventory and Hotspot Analysis.

 35